 Establishing the company’s cybersecurity policies, roles, legal and regulatory requirements, privacy and civil liberties obligations, and risk management processes is critical.
 Baselining to understand where your organization is in this process is critical, with the next step is filling in policy gaps as they are discovered.

 On the topic of a risk management plan, determining where your organization stands is a critical step to developing a plan.
 As a risk assessment relates to the CSF and the Identify function, this helps your organization get into the habit of baselining where you stand as it relates to cyber threats.
 Selecting the right methodology for conducting a risk assessment and risk analysis is crucial in that the data collected must be actionable for both technical and business-side leadership.

 Risk Management Strategy

-First and foremost ensure that you understand your organization’s risk tolerance to achieve a given business objective.
+First and foremost, ensure that you understand your organization’s risk tolerance to achieve a given business objective.
 This can help inform the initial development of your strategy as well as the creation of your risk management plan.

 Supply Chain Risk Management

 Supply Chain Risk Management is the priorities and risk tolerances of project stakeholders and business stakeholders that determine your cybersecurity team’s approach to supply chain risk.
-As more and more of today’s businesses outsource periphery activity to other businesses, identifying risks and mitigating risk in the supply chain is critical.
+As more and more of today’s businesses outsource periphery activity to other businesses, identifying risks and mitigating potential threats in the supply chain is critical.
 Depending on your organization, factoring in vendor risks alongside internal risks into your risk management plan could prove beneficial or potentially vital.

-For the purposes of developing your risk management plan, the Protect function of the CSF helps you and your organization consider the efforts and controls your organization has or needs to have in place to ensure that the assets catalogued in the identify phase continue to operate and add value.
+For the purposes of developing your risk management plan, the Protect function of the CSF helps you and your organization consider the efforts and controls your organization has or needs to have in place to ensure that the assets cataloged in the Identify phase continue to operate and add value.
 For our purposes, this element of your risk management plan should ensure that you have the correct controls (some listed below) to address potential risks.

 Identity Management and Access Control